freewimoe/eskar-housing-finder/README.md

 * **Unicode Logging Warnings:** The application displays Unicode encoding warnings in Windows terminal logs when using emoji characters in logging messages.
 This is a cosmetic issue related to Windows console encoding and does not affect application functionality.
 The warnings occur during normal operation and can be safely ignored.

+## **Epics and User Stories**

+### **Epic 1: Information Gathering and Data Collection**

+**User Story 1.1:** As a data analyst, I can import housing dataset from synthetic generation so that I can save the data in a local directory for analysis.

+**User Story 1.2:** As a data analyst, I can load saved housing dataset so that I can analyze ESK-specific housing requirements and market conditions.

+### **Epic 2: Data Visualization, Cleaning, and Preparation**

+**User Story 2.1:** As a ESK family, I can visualize housing market data so that I can understand which neighborhoods and properties are most suitable (Business Requirement 1).

+**User Story 2.2:** As a data analyst, I can evaluate the housing dataset to determine what data cleaning tasks need to be carried out for ML modeling.

+**User Story 2.3:** As a data analyst, I can handle missing data and outliers to prepare the dataset for machine learning model training.

+**User Story 2.4:** As a data scientist, I can perform feature engineering to best transform housing data for ESK-optimized ML predictions.

+### **Epic 3: Model Training, Optimization and Validation**

+**User Story 3.1:** As a data scientist, I can split housing data into train and test sets to prepare it for ML model development.

+**User Story 3.2:** As a data engineer, I can fit an ML pipeline with housing data to prepare the price prediction model for deployment.

+**User Story 3.3:** As a data engineer, I can determine the best algorithm for predicting property prices to optimize model performance (Business Requirement 2).

+**User Story 3.4:** As a data engineer, I can carry out hyperparameter optimization to ensure the ML model gives the most accurate price predictions (Business Requirement 2).

+**User Story 3.5:** As a data scientist, I can evaluate the ML model's performance to determine whether it successfully predicts property prices within acceptable accuracy ranges (Business Requirement 2).

+### **Epic 4: Dashboard Planning, Designing, and Development**

+**User Story 4.1:** As a non-technical user, I can view a project summary that describes ESKAR, the dataset, and business requirements to understand the application at a glance.

+**User Story 4.2:** As a non-technical user, I can view project hypotheses and validations to understand what the project aimed to achieve and whether it was successful.

+**User Story 4.3:** As a ESK family, I can input property characteristics and receive AI-powered price predictions to make informed housing decisions (Business Requirement 2).

+**User Story 4.4:** As a technical user, I can view correlation analysis and feature importance to understand how the ML model reaches its conclusions (Business Requirement 1).

+**User Story 4.5:** As a technical user, I can view model performance metrics and statistics to understand prediction accuracy and reliability (Business Requirement 2).

+**User Story 4.6:** As a house hunter, I can search properties with advanced filters so that I can find ESK-optimized housing options efficiently.

+**User Story 4.7:** As a mobile user, I can access the application on smartphone devices so that I can search properties on the go.

+### **Epic 5: Dashboard Deployment and Release**

+**User Story 5.1:** As a user, I can view the ESKAR project on a live deployed website via Streamlit Cloud.

+**User Story 5.2:** As a technical user, I can follow deployment instructions in the README to fork the repository and deploy the project independently.

+**User Story 5.3:** As an end user, I can provide feedback on properties and predictions so that the system can improve over time.

 ## **Testing**

 ### **Manual Testing**